-Do not start a new application form-you must edit the proposal you submitted as the pre-application.
+For your final application, do not start a new application form-you must edit the proposal you submitted as the pre-application.
 Review the comments from the staff evaluation of the pre-application.
 Staff encourages strengthening your proposal in specific ways by providing written feedback.
-You are not obligated to strengthen the proposal, but staff comments are designed to help the proposal meet both the guidelines and the Grants Review Committee's interpretation of the guidelines.
-If you do not modify or strengthen your proposal as part of the final application, it will be noted in staff comments to the Grants Review Committee.
+You are not obligated to take staff advice, but staff comments are designed to help the proposal meet both the guidelines and the Grants Review Committee's interpretation of the guidelines.
+If you do not modify or strengthen your proposal as part of the final application, it could be noted in staff comments to the Grants Review Committee.